LORD-MicroStrain/mip_sdk/README.md

 * BUILD_DOCUMENTATION - If enabled, the documentation will be built with doxygen.
 You must have doxygen installed.
 * BUILD_DOCUMENTATION_FULL - Builds internal documentation (default disabled).
 * BUILD_DOCUMENTATION_QUIET - Suppress standard doxygen output (default enabled).
+* MSCL_DISABLE_CPP - Ignores .hpp/.cpp files during the build and does not add them to the project.

 ### Compilation for Linux